ucn-triumf/UCNanalysis/README.md

-# UCNanalysis2018
+# UCNanalysis

-This a collection of Python scripts to analyze data from the 2019 run.
+This is a collection of Python scripts to analyze data from the 2019 run.
+Scripts and results from the 2018 run are found in the [master branch](https://github.com/ucn-triumf/UCNanalysis/tree/master).

+See [the report](https://github.com/ucn-triumf/UCNanalysis/blob/2019/report/report.pdf) for a summary of results.

 ## extractcycles.py: